 Kristine Gloria joined the Aspen Institute as a Project Manager in September 2016.
-Currently, she serves as the Associate Director of the Emerging Technologies Initiative for the Aspen Digital program in Washington, D.C.
+Currently, she serves as the Director of Artificial Intelligence for the Aspen Digital program in Washington, D.C.
 The initiative aims to challenge, provoke, and advance the evolution of future technologies (e.g. artificial intelligence, 5G, quantum, etc.) with meaning and dignity for humans.
 This includes the impact of these technologies on individual health and well-being as well as our social connections.
 To accomplish this, the initiative focuses on improving the design, development, and governance of emerging technology systems through research, dialogue, education, and public policymaking.

 Prior to joining Aspen, Kristine served as a visiting researcher for the Internet Policy Research Initiative (IPRI) at MIT-CSAIL in Cambridge, MA.
 There she conducted research on methodologies employed by members of the human-computer interaction and usability communities in designing privacy preserving technologies.
 Kristine also held a position as a Privacy Research Fellow with the Startup Policy Lab (SPL) and a fellowship with the Center for Society, Technology and Policy (CSTP) at UC-Berkeley.
 Her work focused on privacy-by-design and municipal drone policymaking with the city of San Francisco.